 Sadness With A Smile (by Terry Teachout)

 Ever since Alan Ayckbourn's Private Fears in Public Places came to New York in 2005, 59E59 Theaters' annual Brits Off Broadway festival has made Mr. Ayckbourn's work a reasonably regular part of its bill of fare.
 Now the festival is presenting three of his plays in rotating repertory under the portmanteau title of Ayckbourn Ensemble, all of them directed by the playwright himself and performed by his own company, the Stephen Joseph Theatre of Scarborough, England.
 Two of the plays, Arrivals & Departures and Farcicals, are world premieres and the third, Time of My Life, is being seen in New York for the first time.
-That makes Ayckbourn Ensemble a major event by definition, since Mr. Ayckbourn, whom many critics on both sides of the Atlantic long dismissed as a prolific purveyor of flyweight farces, is now increasingly recognized as a playwright of real stature, one of the very best we have.
+That makes Ayckbourn Ensemble a major event by definition, since Mr. Ayckbourn, whom many critics on both sides of the Atlantic long dismissed as a prolific purveyor of flyweight farces, is now increasingly recognised as a playwright of real stature, one of the very best we have.

-Mr. Ayckbourn's genius lies in his ability to write what you might call "sad comedies," uproariously funny farces that are at second glance deeply serious, at times despairing portraits of modern middle-class life and its discontents.
-On occasion, as in Arrivals & Departures, he puts the despair at center stage, and what results is a play that at bottom can no longer be called a comedy at all.
+Mr. Ayckbourn's genius lies in his ability to write what you might call 'sad comedies,' uproariously funny farces that are at second glance deeply serious, at times despairing portraits of modern middle-class life and its discontents.
+On occasion, as in Arrivals & Departures, he puts the despair at centre stage, and what results is a play that at bottom can no longer be called a comedy at all.
 The scene is a London train platform where a preposterously ineffectual trap is being laid for a terrorist.
 Enter a sullen young woman (Elizabeth Boag) and an amiable old duffer (Kim Wall) whose minds are elsewhere, and to whose vagrant memories the members of the audience are privy.
 As the dragnet tightens, we learn about the piercing sorrows of their little lives, and what began as a comedy of incompetent bureaucracy becomes a tragedy that ends in shocking blackness.

 Time of My Life, first performed in 1992, is much funnier than Arrivals & Departures, and also much more technically complex.
 It's one of Mr. Ayckbourn's most virtuosic experiments in postmodern narrative, one whose construction is best explained by the author himself: "My intention was to perceive a single moment in life - in this case where the characters are apparently very happy.
 I then proceed to look at that moment through the eyes of the three pairs of protagonists.
 One pair remaining for two hours in the present, one pair proceeding two years into the future and one pair receding two months into the past."
 Got it?